thomas694/finddupe/README.md

 I added the following features to finddupe:
 - multiple reference directories that shall not be touched (v1.24)
 - unicode support (v1.25)
+- alert message if order of options is wrong (v1.26)
+- support for ignoring files by patterns (v1.26)

 It works for me, but some more testing is desirable.